Diversity: Beyond Cultural Competence in Psychotherapy With the LGBT Population

 “A Deeper Look: Climb’s play on the Acceptance of Differences and Diversity”

 Our understanding and treatment of human diversity as mental health professionals continues to evolve, often to a greater acceptance and valuing of individualized human experience and variance in our clients.
 Although we as clinicians are constantly evolving in our compassion and inclusion towards previously stigmatized groups, the effects of generational discrimination and intolerance may have left a negative residue on those who have experienced this stigma and a legacy that plays a formative part in the lives of upcoming generations.
 In order to best bridge that gap, we must continue to strive towards best understanding of this journey for the LGBT population and modify and improve our psychotherapy toolkit for optimal results in the treatment room.

 This is an intermediate course for those who seek to achieve cultural competence specific to the LGBT population.
-The course is comprised of eleven articles and an audiotaped interview with Dr. Davina Kotulski, in which she addresses the complicated relationship between the medical establishment, psychiatry, and the understanding of those in the mental health field of same-sex attraction and gender orientation and its treatment and maltreatment of LGBT people.
+The course is comprised of eleven articles and an audiotaped interview (transcript provided) with Dr. Davina Kotulski, in which she addresses the complicated relationship between the medical establishment, psychiatry, and the understanding of those in the mental health field of same-sex attraction and gender orientation and its treatment and maltreatment of LGBT people.
 The articles review the components of general cultural competence, models currently in place, the impacts of cultural competence on healthcare, the incidence of mood, stress and substance related disorders experienced by the LGBT population, and the application of cultural competence in supervision practices.
-The final article contains references, resources and updates for the field of cultural competence with the LGBT population.
+Additional resources and references are provided for further study, but they are not part of the course.

 - Identify how the medical and mental health field has evolved on issues of sexual orientation and gender diversity.